Shuyan Wang, Ph.D.

 - IT 465 – Educational Technology Applications (Online Course): Skill development in the use of computer technology appropriate to teaching, learning, and managing education.

-- IT 467/567 – Desktop Publishing: Office-based microcomputer production of typeface/ graphic enhanced media, designed to be both pleasing in appearance and effective in communication.
+- IT 467/567 – Digital Publishing and Visual Design (Desktop Publishing): Office-based microcomputer production of typeface/ graphic enhanced media, designed to be both pleasing in appearance and effective in communication.

 - IT 469/569 – Multimedia Design and Development: Introduction to multimedia concepts, design, and instructional applications.